SichenPa221/Deep_reinforcement_learning/README.md

-# drlgrasp
+# Deeo reinforcement learning for grasping

-Train kuka robot reach a point with deep rl in pybullet.
+Train the kuka robot to reach a point with deep rl in pybullet.